ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 have set in your `CRUSH map`_; for this reason, PGs are rarely assigned to immediately adjacent OSDs in a large cluster.

-Ceph processes a client request using the **Acting Set**, which is the set of OSDs that will actually handle the requests since they have a full and working version of a placement group shard.
-The set of OSDs that should contain a shard of a particular placement group as the **Up Set**, i.e. where data is moved/copied to (or planned to be).
+Ceph processes client requests with the **Acting Set** of OSDs: this is the set of OSDs that currently have a full and working version of a PG shard and that are therefore responsible for handling requests.
+By contrast, the **Up Set** is the set of OSDs that contain a shard of a specific PG.
+Data is moved or copied to the **Up Set**, or planned to be moved or copied, to the **Up Set**.
+See :ref:`Placement Group Concepts <rados_operations_pg_concepts>`.

 Sometimes an OSD in the Acting Set is ``down`` or otherwise unable to service requests for objects in the PG.
 When this kind of situation